abodthedude25/Ghetto-Instagram/README.md

 # Gheto Instagram

-A Flutter Basic Comment post with auth and database through firebase
+A Basic Flutter App that posts Comments with auth and database through firebase